Creating Your First CI/CD Pipeline#

 Let's customize your pipeline so that it looks more like a continuous integration (CI) process for a real project.

-If you open your repository on GitHub, you will notice that there is a new
+If you open your repository on GitHub or Bitbucket, you will notice that there is a new

 branch: setup-semaphore.
 Opening this branch will reveal that Semaphore has